eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Relying Party authentication is a process whereby a Relying Party proves its identity to a Wallet Unit, in the context of an interaction in which the Relying Party requests the Wallet Unit to present some attributes.
 Relying Party authentication is discussed in [Topic 6].

 Relying Party authentication is included in the protocol used by a Wallet Unit and a Relying Party Instance to communicate.
 As documented in [Topic 12], at least two different protocols can be used within the EUDI Wallet ecosystem, namely the ones specified in [ISO/IEC 18013-5] and [OpenID4VP].
 Both protocols include functionality allowing the Wallet Unit to authenticate the Relying Party Instance.
-Although these protocols differ in the details, on a high level, they both implement Relying Party authentication as shown in figure 7 below.
+Although these protocols differ in the details, on a high level, they both implement Relying Party authentication as shown in Figure 7 below.

 ![Figure 7 High-level sequence diagram for Relying Party Authentication](media/image7.png) <!-- <img src="media/image7.png" style="width:4.987771216097988inin;height:4.385083114610674in" /> -->